 Topager is a small company that designs and delivers urban rooftop farms and gardens, founded in 2013, enabling to produce food as well as contribute to alleviate environmental pollution.
 In the words of co-founder Nicolas Bel in an interview with the newspaper Le Monde, economic productivity can be found even among the most unlikely urban denizens: “For me, an earthworm is a kind of micro-factory that digs tunnels and produces fertiliser”.
 He adds: “An intern once told me that I viewed ecosystems as machines.
 He was quite right.”
 Check out their impressive portfolio, including their submission for the 2024 Olympic village in Paris.

 Using vacant urban space

 Branding itself as a “cooperative for temporary urbanism”, Plateau Urbain transforms the concept of squatting vacant buildings into a cooperative provider of temporary spaces for various uses, particularly artistic and cultural events.
 Fully legit, the cooperative provides its expertise to local councils, architects and property owners who want to make use of vacant properties.
 They have been active in several French cities.

 Start-up coaching for social entrepreneurs

-Even those who train social entrepreneurs to define and launch their businesses could be seen as social entrepreneurs.
-Here are a few start-ups that help others create their own social enterprise start-ups…
+Even those who train social entrepreneurs to define and launch their businesses can be social entrepreneurs in their own right.
+Here are a few start-ups that help others create their own social enterprise start-ups.

 Hearty enterprises – restoring faith in business values?